Lee Abbey

 Lee Abbey, founded in 1946, is an ecumenical Christian community between Woody Bay and Lynmouth in Devon, England.
 It is a Grade II listed building.

 The first building on the site may have been a farmhouse built by Cistercian abbots of Forde Abbey around 1200.
 The current Gothic Revival buildings are from the 1850s.
 In the 1920s it was bought and used unsuccessfully as a hotel.
 During World War II a boys' school was evacuated to Lee Abbey.
-After the war the dilapidated buildings were bought for use as a Christian retreat and extensive building work has taken place from the 1950s to the present day.
+After the war the dilapidated buildings were bought for use as a Christian retreat, and extensive building work has taken place from the 1950s to the present day.

 The site now offers retreats, group weekends and Christian family holidays.
 The community also has accommodation in London.

-There is a beach with parking, a small donation is required and there are wash rooms, a tea shop (not open Sundays or during the winter) and an occasional shop.
+There is a beach with parking (a small donation is required), and there are wash rooms, a tea shop (not open Sundays or during the winter) and an occasional shop.

 History

-The earliest record of the site currently occupied by Lee Abbey is in the 11th century Domesday Book, in which it is recorded as "Ley".
+The earliest record of the site currently occupied by Lee Abbey is in the Domesday Book of 1086, in which it is recorded as "Ley".
 The first known ownership dates to 1199 when Henry de Tracey, a Norman knight, gifted the land to the community of Cistercian monks based at Forde Abbey in Somerset.
 It is not known what the monks used the land for, but it is likely they built a farmhouse close to where the abbey now stands, and it may have been used as a tenanted farm.

 By the 17th century, the land had passed into the possession of Hugh de Wichehalse, a member of a large Devon family originally based at Wych, near Chudleigh.
 De Wichehalse was a resident of Barnstaple, and his maternal grandfather had been mayor of the town, but he left with his family following a bubonic plague epidemic in Barnstaple and nearby Bideford in 1627, settling in the farmhouse at the site of Lee Abbey, then known as the "Grange Farm of Lee".
 De Wichehalse made extensive renovations and extensions to the farmhouse, which is described in the Exmoor National Park historical environment record as "a farm house with gabled ends and a gabled long porch in the centre with two long benches in the thickness of the walls inside, all roofed with thatch".
 The de Wichelsea family remained at Lee for around eighty years, Hugh being buried at the Lynton parish church on his death and his son John taking over the farmhouse.
-According to a 19th century tale written by Lynton vicar Matthew Mundy, entitled the "Story of Jennifred", the De Wichelhases in 1685 made an alliance with the Duke of Monmouth in his failed rebellion against King James II, and then perished at sea after being pursued by the king's forces.
+According to a 19th-century tale written by Lynton vicar Matthew Mundy, entitled the "Story of Jennifred", the De Wichelhases in 1685 made an alliance with the Duke of Monmouth in his failed rebellion against King James II, and then perished at sea after being pursued by the king's forces.
 In fact, they remained at Lee until 1713, but by that time they could no longer afford to live there, and they lost the estate.